 Dupont – Run For Protection [Progress Productions, 2009]

-EBM-wise, Germany and Sweden established close bonds—with frequent swedish visitors at German festivals featuring Electronic Music, which might or might not be influenced by the very low costs for beer in Germany.
+EBM-wise, Germany and Sweden established close bonds—with frequent Swedish visitors at German festivals featuring Electronic Music, which might or might not be influenced by the very low costs for beer in Germany.
 Dupont, nevertheless, were one of the most charismatic acts out there to raise the flag of EBM in Scandinavia.
-Of course we have reached a point in which innovation is not a criteria anymore (or are we?
-Just continue reading…), but certainly, they are a great example for an excellent swedish EBM band, unless I do not want to leave Container 90 unmentioned, with their beer-fueled OiBM.
+Of course, we have reached a point in which innovation is not a criterion anymore (or are we?
+Just continue reading…), but certainly, they are a great example for an excellent Swedish EBM band, unless I do not want to leave Container 90 unmentioned, with their beer-fueled OiBM.

 Youth Code – Consuming Guilt [Dais Records, 2014]